 - Random Charges on Your Bill

-One of the first signs of a virus or that your Android device got hacked is pop-ups.
-If you’re seeing crazy pop-ups like the photo above, something isn’t right.
-These often make noises, flash, and won’t let you close them.
-If that happens, hit the home button and close all running apps.
-Don’t try to click on anything inside your web browser.
+Does the image above look familiar?
+Google’s actually fighting to prevent these.
+Pop-ups are one of the first signs of a virus or something bad.
+They often make noises, flash, or set off the vibration motor in the phone, and the back button typically doesn’t work.
+If that happens, hit the home button (or recent apps) and close all running apps.
+Do NOT try to click on anything inside your web browser.

-At the same time, a lot of pop-ups are nothing more than pop-ups trying to get you to click something bad or buy virus protection.
-Ignore these every time you see them, and never pay for anything.
+At the same time, a lot of pop-ups are nothing more than pop-ups trying to get you to click an ad or buy something.
+Either way, ignore all of them, don’t click, and never give a popup your credit card info.

 What to Look For